kellan/laughingmeme/_posts/asides/2004-01-31-unskilled-and-unaware-of-it-how-difficulties-in-recognizing-ones-own-incompetence-lead-to-inflated-self-assessments.md

 ---
 id: 2044
-title: 'Unskilled and Unaware of It: How Difficulties in Recognizing One&#8217;s Own Incompetence Lead to Inflated Self-Assessments'
+title: 'Unskilled and Unaware of It: How Difficulties in Recognizing Ones Own Incompetence Lead to Inflated Self-Assessments'
 date: '2004-01-31T15:39:10+00:00'
 author: Kellan
 layout: post